js216/CeNTREX/DAQ/README.md

 ## Data structure

+The data from each run is initially stored in a series of CSV files for robustness and ease of monitoring.
+When the trial is completed, the user is encouraged to push the data to a HDF5 file by pressing the "Write to HDF" button, or invoking the `write_to_HDF()` function.

-The data is to be stored in an HDF5 file.
-Each experimental run (e.g. initial pumpdown, testing the pulse tube cooling / heaters, etc.) is its own group.
+In the HDF file, each experimental run (e.g. initial pumpdown, testing the pulse tube cooling / heaters, etc.) is its own group.
 Each of these groups in turn contains subgroups:

      /beam_source/pressure
                   thermal